dliang2000/SCAM2021_MockAbstraction/structure.md

 * modify the code to identify "*Mock* and "Mock*" classes as mocks

 * introduction
-2) motivating example: add more applications
+1) motivating example: add more applications
 * condense technique
-1) write about how mocks are important
 * precision and recall in section V
 * related work: look up PC members [QL]
 * discussion